Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Gastrointestinal Bleeding.md

 		1. Lower because due to portal hypertension, transfusion can further increase pressure
 4. Platelet transfusion if platelets < 50k
 5. FFP or prothrombin complex for coagulopathy

+## Lower GI bleeding
+1. While hematochezia normally [[#Lower GI bleeding]], there is a 10-15% risk of [[#Upper GI bleeding]].
+As such, Nasogastric lavage is done
+	1. Insert nasogastric tube
+	2. Flush with fluid
+	3. Pull fluid out, look for coffee-ground material, or bright red blood
+	4. If present, then sign it is upper GI bleed
+2. Once confirmed lower GI bleed, severity needs to be considered
+3. If severe, life-threatening bleed: **Surgery** is required to identify source
+4. If stabalised with fluids

 ## Drug overview